huseyineryilmaz/SumWithPipe/README.md

 # SumWithPipe
 #You create a 5 elements array in start condition
-#It returns the summation of this array with using pipe and summation occurs on Fork proccess.
+#It returns the summation of this array.
+Calculation occurs on Fork() process and using pipe.